Measuring a hate speech spectrum with faceted Rasch item response theory and perspective-aware, explainable-by-design

+We applied faceted Rasch item response theory \citep{linacre1989facet}, a form of psychometric scaling designed for annotator evaluations, to combine the 10 ordinal components of hate speech into an interval-valued continuous hate speech score - our primary outcome.
+With the Rasch faceted partial credit model the probability of the observed label for all hate speech components can be jointly modeled with maximum likelihood using the following multilevel equation \citep{linacre2002construction, eckes2015introduction}, which yields the interval hate speech score $\theta_n$:

-where: \begin{itemize} \item $p_{nijk}$ is the probability of comment $n$ being rated as response $k$ by rater $j$ on item $i$, \item $p_{nijk-1}$ is the probability of comment $n$ being rated as response $k - 1$ by rater $j$ on item $i$, \item $\theta_n$ is the ability of comment $n$, \item $\delta_i$ is the difficulty of item $i$, \item $\alpha_j$ is the first-order bias (``severity'') of rater $j$, \item $\tau_{k}$ is the difficulty of receiving rating $k$ relative to rating $k - 1$. \end{itemize}
+where: \begin{itemize} \item $p_{nijk}$ is the probability of comment $n$ being rated as label $k$ by rater $j$ on component $i$, \item $p_{nijk-1}$ is the probability of comment $n$ being rated as label $k - 1$ by rater $j$ on component $i$, \item $\theta_n$ is the hate speech score of comment $n$ (i.e. a random effect), \item $\delta_i$ is the difficulty of component $i$, \item $\alpha_j$ is the perspective (``severity'') of rater $j$, \item $\tau_{k}$ is the difficulty of receiving label $k$ relative to label $k - 1$. \end{itemize}